papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 # Zombienet

 ## Introduction
 Zombienet is a testing framework designed for Polkadot-SDK-based blockchains.
 It provides a simple CLI tool for creating and testing blockchain environments locally or across networks.
 This allows developers to easily run and interact with blockchain nodes in a controlled environment.
-Zombienet supports various backend providers, including Kubernetes, Podman, and native setups for running blockchain nodes.
+Zombienet supports various backend providers, including Kubernetes, Podman, and local setups for running blockchain nodes.

 The framework enables developers to create tests using natural language tools to verify on-chain storage, metrics, logs, and custom interactions with the blockchain.
 It is particularly effective for setting up local relaychains with validators and parachains with collators.